7 Ways to Improve Customer Experience in Lines

-Nobody has ever signed up for waiting in lines - but they are inevitable regardless of whether we are in a supermarket, waiting for a doctor’s appointment, or transferring funds at the bank.
+Waiting in lines can be a miserable experience - but they are inevitable regardless of whether we are in a supermarket, waiting for a doctor’s appointment, or transferring funds at the bank.
 Different businesses manage the queue differently, which could impact the customer experience accordingly.

 Here are 7 tips for smart entrepreneurs who want to reduce the tension and increase the number of recurring customers for their brick and mortar business.